-In this video, the SendPulse marketer shares important tips and bright examples to follow while creating a welcome email.
+In this video, the SendPulse marketer shares essential tips and brilliant examples to follow while creating a welcome email.
 Get inspired!

-Welcome emails are an essential part of marketing performance and results because they help to create a good first impression.
+Welcome emails are an essential part of marketing performance and results because they help to create an excellent first impression.
 Also, they are quite powerful messages, given that they generate four times more opens and five times more clicks when compared to other email marketing campaigns.
 Moreover, they have a 50% average open rate, making them 86% more effective than regular newsletters.

 Here’s a step-by-step guide to email personalization in SendPulse.